26 Must-See Historical Landmarks and Monuments In Athens

 Archaeological Landmarks In Athens

-Athens boasts iconic archaeological landmarks like the Acropolis, Parthenon, and Ancient Agora, preserving its rich history, and it will captivate you with its ancient city allure.
+Athens boasts iconic archaeological landmarks like the Acropolis, Parthenon, and Ancient Agora, preserving its rich history and captivating visitors with its ancient city allure.

 1. The Acropolis Of Athens